Hilary Wagner ~ Founder of Project Mayhem and lover of Cheetos. My first novel, NIGHTSHADE CITY debuted in 2010. It won some cool

 bored when she starts to feel too competent, so she keeps things interesting by

-Sacrifice (a drama in ninth-century Mayan culture), The Eyes of Pharaoh (a
+Sacrifice (and adventure in ninth-century Mayan culture); The Eyes of Pharaoh (a

-mystery in ancient Egypt), and the Haunted series, about a brother and sister
+mystery in ancient Egypt); The Genie’s Gift (an Arabian Nights-inspired fantasy); and the Haunted series, about a brother and sister

 who travel with a ghost hunter TV show (starting with The Ghost on the Stairs).